NCSU-SE-2024/PackTravel_v2/README.md

 - No location autocomplete, leading to potential inaccuracies in location tagging.
 - Search page UI is very basic, affecting user experience.
 - Lack of test cases and code coverage limits reliability and error detection.

-## Enhancement and Improvements in Phase 2:
-- Introduced a user profiles feature, enabling riders to view each other's profiles and fostering a more personalized connection among users.
-- Implemented location autocomplete with Google Maps integration to enhance location accuracy.
-- Integrated the Routes API to provide route distance details and estimated fuel consumption for cost calculations.
-- Upgraded the search page with a new, improved UI.
-- Added password hashing on the backend to enhance the security of user data.
-- Increased test coverage from 50% to 70%, improving reliability and error detection.

 ## Pre-requisites
 To run these scripts, you will require Python installed on your PC.
 Please visit [Python Installers](https://www.python.org/downloads/) to download the lastest python version.
 Apart from that, other requirements can be installed with the help of requirements.txt.